-The Saskatchewan Craft Council Board of Directors is responsible for the overall governance of the Council.
-It establishes Council policies and ensures that they are adhered to.
+The Saskatchewan Craft Council Board of Directors is responsible for the overall governance of the SCC.
+It establishes policies and ensures that they are adhered to.

-Board members serve a 3 year term and they are chosen on a rotational basis at the SCC‘s Annual General Meeting held every spring.
+Board members serve a three-year term and they are chosen on a rotational basis at the SCC‘s Annual General Meeting held each spring.

 I am interested in serving on the Craft Council Board because it is at a pivotal time in its history; between the generation that founded it and the new generations of craftspeople looking to it for support and leadership.
 I am impressed with its progress and outreach and would like to offer my board experience to an organization that is growing and changing.

 Eric‘s CV as an artist is much shorter than his 40+ years as a Saskatchewan lawyer.
 His experience also includes 16 years service as a member of the Legislative Assembly Including 12 years as a cabinet minister responsible for such a portfolios as Health, Finance, Industry, and Justice.
 As well, he served as an executive in the mining sector for 12 years.
 Although he had never contemplated pursuing art as a vocation, after leaving full-time paid work, a friend encouraged him to try working with glass.
 He developed a strong interest in that medium and a desire to become a professional artist.